funilrys/PyFunceble/docs/usage/from-a-terminal.rst

         --travis-branch TRAVIS_BRANCH
                                 Switch the branch name where we are going to push.
                                 Configured value: 'master'
-        -u URL, --url URL     Set and test the given URL.
+        -u URL, --url URL     Set and test a given URLs http(s)? status code.
         -uf URL_FILE, --url-file URL_FILE
                                 Read and test the list of URL of the given file.
-If a URL is given we download and test the list (of URL) of the given URL content.
-        -ua USER_AGENT, --user-agent USER_AGENT
+If a URL is given we download and test the list (of URLs) for the given URL http(s)? status code.
+See also '-u' -ua USER_AGENT, --user-agent USER_AGENT
                                 Set the user-agent to use and set every time we interact with everything which is not our logs sharing